 Robert Vincent Morea III founded melodically challenged in May of 2006, after he had been appointed program director of WRAS, the largest all student run radio station in the country.
-He had been born with Cystic Fibrosis and had received a double lung transplant three-and-a-half years earlier.
+He had been born with Cystic Fibrosis and had received a double lung transplant three and a half years earlier.
 He contracted an infection shortly after he began the show and passed away June 20, 2006.
 Robert was awarded his B.A. in English posthumously from Georgia State University.
-This show is dedicated to Robert Morea and we hope to be able to award scholarships for poets and students who participate in college radio in his name in the future.
+This show is dedicated to Robert Morea, and we hope to be able to award scholarships for poets and students who participate in college radio in his name in the future.

 K. B. Kincer’s poetry has appeared in Touch: The Journal of Healing , The Atlanta Review , Poet Lore , The Healing Muse , Dappled Things , Red River Review, and elsewhere.
 She received her MFA in 2009 from Georgia State University her PhD in 2015.
 She has directed melodically challenged since 2006 and is responsible for its syndication and continued success.
 She currently teaches at both University of West Georgia and Saint Leo University.

 Ben Michelman is a teacher of language arts at Durham Academy in Durham, North Carolina.
 He received his BA from Franklin and Marshall College and is a 2015 graduate of the Georgia State MFA program in poetry.
 His poems have been published in Spillway Magazine and Barrelhouse Magazine.
 He enjoys tennis, basketball, and photography.